-On several fifth wheels leveling jacks, we noticed these rubberized, octagon-shaped shoes that permanently attached to the underside of the leveling jack pads.
-And, of course, we just had to get them.
+On several fifth wheels leveling jacks, we noticed these rubberized, octagon-shaped shoes that permanently attached to the underside of the leveling jack pads on several fifth wheels and motorhomes.

 We immediately contacted the company to get these SnapPads to fit our fifth wheel’s jack pads.

 RV SnapPads are an environmentally-friendly green product manufactured of heavy-duty rubber from recycled American tires which helps minimize vibrations and may protect against electrical surges.
 They are also engineered to be resistant to UV exposure, water, heat, oil, tar, mud, and other environmental hazards.

 RV SnapPad’s anti-slip construction will grip and conform to any terrain.
 No more popping jacks or slipping in high winds or on slick surfaces.
 They also increase stability by creating a larger footprint for your motorhome’s or travel trailer’s leveling jacks.

 Each SnapPad has a water drainage trough system that helps drain excess water and protects your driveway or parking surfaces from rust marks.

 Installation is as easy as touching a button!
 You simply deploy your hydraulic leveling jacks into your RV SnapPads and then literally snap into place.
 Then, your RV is ready for travel and parking anywhere.
 And, these SnapPads will stay on forever.

 The cost of protecting our hydraulic leveling jack pads is about $60 per SnapPad.
 RV SnapPads are made in the U.S.A. and come with a two-year manufacturers limited warranty.